JUNE 8-12, 2020

 In addition to the main tracks of the conference, XP hosts a variety of high-quality workshops, providing a forum for groups of 20-40 (or more) participants to meet and discuss research questions with peers to mature new and exciting ideas, which may optionally be recorded in formal proceedings.
 Research workshops are usually very effective to help on defining new research agendas for collaboration, and incubating scientific communities.

-We invite scientific workshop proposals on agile related topics, to discuss or present results of research and practice, in one half or full-day.
+We invite full or half-day scientific workshop proposals on Agile related topics, to discuss or present results of research and practice.
 We welcome both already existing well-known workshops and new cutting-edge workshops in innovative topics.
-If there is a topic relevant to XP that you feel passionate about, and you want to connect with others who have similar interests, you should consider submitting a proposal to organize a workshop!
+If there is a topic relevant to the topics of the XP conference that you feel passionate about and you want to connect with others who have similar interests, you should consider submitting a proposal to organize a workshop!

-Workshops at XP 2018 may be held before or after (Monday or Friday) the main conference days (Tuesday, Wednesday, Thursday).
+Workshops may be held before or after (Monday the whole day and Friday morning) the main conference days (Tuesday, Wednesday, Thursday).
 Participation in XP research workshops is preferably open.
-We encourage the workshops that include presentation of research papers to publish the accepted papers in a separate volume of the XP proceedings, which will be prepared to be archived by Springer.
+We encourage workshops that include presentation of research papers to publish the accepted papers in a separate volume of the XP proceedings, which will be prepared to be archived by Springer (open access).

 The workshop proposals should include:

 Workshop organizers are responsible for advertising the workshop (e.g., sending calls for contributions to relevant mailing lists), managing the workshop website, organizing the reviewing process (e.g., by forming a small program committee), running the workshop, and collating any results of the workshop for dissemination.